 - You’re an expert in your field right?
 Prove it to your audience and give away something for free that demonstrates your expertise and tells others why they should give you their money.

-- If you’ve got review on Google, Yelp, Zillow, Angie’s List, HomeAdvisor or anywhere?
+- If you’ve got reviews on Google, Yelp, Zillow, Angie’s List, HomeAdvisor or anywhere?
 Showcase them on your website with a WordPress plugin that keeps the reviews credibility intact.
+We also provide this as part of our monthly hosting plans!

-- Synchronize your GMB services with those on your website.
+- Synchronize your GBP services with those on your website.

 - You’ve probably already done this, but create profiles for your business on all the social media platforms, even the ones you don’t think you’ll use.